bottlepy/bottle/docs/tutorial.rst

 Cookies
 --------------------------------------------------------------------------------

-Cookies are small pieces of text stored in the clients browser and sent back to the server with each request.
-They are useful to keep some state around for more than one request (HTTP itself is stateless), but should not be used for security related stuff.
+Cookies are small pieces of text stored in the client's browser and sent back to the server with each request.
+They are useful to keep some state around for more than one request (HTTP itself is stateless), but should not be used for security-related stuff.
 They can be easily forged by the client.

 All cookies sent by the client are available through :attr:`BaseRequest.cookies` (a :class:`FormsDict`).
 This example shows a simple cookie-based view counter::